Meridian-Knowledge-Solutions/fedramp_20x_public_submission/README.md

 ## 🛠️ Evidence Strategy

-While artifacts are **not included in this public repo**, we provide:
+While artifacts are not included in this public repository, we provide:

-- 🔒 Git-tracked commit hashes and timestamps for all evidence paths
+- 🔒 Git-tracked commit hashes and timestamps for all evidence references
+- 🧭 Public display of SHA, UTC, and local time directly in the dashboard
-- 📁 Clean separation between static (`evidence/`) and CLI (`evidence_v2/`)
+- 📁 Clean separation between static (`evidence/`) and CLI (`evidence_v2/`) evidence types
-- 🧪 Evidence commit metadata to prove change traceability and recency
+- 🧪 Machine-generated metadata to validate evidence freshness and traceability

-This enables audit-ready **assertion confidence** without exposing sensitive content or IP.
+This enables audit-ready assertion confidence and continuous validation posture **without exposing sensitive files or implementation details**.

 ---